SAFETAG/SAFETAG/en/exercises/dns_enumeration/instructions.md

 The flexibility of having multiple options in performing a DNS enumeration activity is the key for a successful enumeration.
 As a practice, comparing results can help in assuring that the information we gather is accurate.
+Your investigation may be blocked by CloudFlare, a popular DDoS protection service. ["CloudFlair"])(https://blog.christophetd.fr/bypassing-cloudflare-using-internet-wide-scan-data/) provides some options in this case.

 **DNS Enumerations Tools:**